AndyNortrup/AndyNortrup.github.io/content/posts/product-management/2022-04-01-roadmap-from-scratch.md

 {{< figure src="/images/posts/product-management/roadmap-from-scratch/ordered-ideas.jpg"  height="400" title="Goals with Weighted Ideas">}}

-Look at your lists of problems for each goal, decide how many you can work at once with the number of engineers allocated to thePut them into the buckets of Now, Next, and Later.
+Look at your lists of problems for each goal, decide how many you can work at once with the number of engineers allocated to the effort.
+Put them into the buckets of Now, Next, and Later.

 **Now** is everything you are currently working on.
 **Next** are things you are willing to commit to customers that you will do.
 You'll pick things up from this column when you finish a problem.